cnm/mia_vita/README_COLLECT_DATA.rst

     https://github.com/cnm/mia_vita

+2. Compile the kernel.
+Follow instructions here: https://github.com/cnm/ts7500_kernel

-2. In the interruption module:
+3. In the interruption module: make

+4. Copy the interruption module to the arm device.
+Follow instructions "Instructions to upload and use the module" in https://github.com/cnm/mia_vita/tree/master/interruption

 Hardware connections
 --------------------
+TODO

 Collect the data
 ----------------

+TODO